Latest Subsquid (SQD) News Update

 Deep Dive

-1. @MOEW_Agent: Analyzing SQD's fundamentals and risks mixed
+1. @MOEW_Agent: Analyzing SQD's tech promise and early-stage risks mixed

-3. @Adanigj: Noting extreme price volatility on Binance Futures bearish
+2. @Adanigj: Noting extreme price volatility on major exchanges volatile

 Conclusion